City Year Jacksonville

 Managing Director of Impact

 After earning her Bachelor’s degree from the University of Georgia in German and TESOL, she earned her Master’s degree in Nonprofit Management with a Human Services concertation from Northeastern University.
-This Georgia native moved to Jacksonville in 2013, where she now lives with her husband and their one-year-old daughter.
+This Georgia native moved to Jacksonville in 2013, where she now lives with her husband and their daughter.
 Veronika loves a good brunch on the weekend – ask her where to find the best chicken and waffles in the Jax area!

 Over the years, she has served our community in many different capacities.
 She was President of the Youth Leadership club at the YMCA and led philanthropic events supporting Court Appointed Special Advocates (CASA) along with Dance Marathon supporting the Children’s Miracle Network.
 In 2013, she served in the Inaugural Class of Weaver Scholars Philanthropic Initiative through the Community Foundation of Northeast Florida, helping to award $25,000 to Communities in Schools.
 From 2012-2016, she was a Take Stock in Children mentor supporting local youth to achieve academic success.
 When Alexis is not busy helping our community’s youth succeed, this Florida native is spending her free time being a mom and wife to her loving husband, Aaron, and their three beautiful sons, William, Michael and Matthew.